 Narrative lesson plans take a deeper dive into a specific creative writing lesson plan.
 They present a clear, scaffolded approach from presentation to the main writing activity to the closing reflection.
 They also tell a story, sketching the atmosphere in the classroom (including snippets of class discussions, student questions and responses, difficulties and surprises the writer encountered, etc.), and give a sense of how the writer brings his or her creative philosophy to bear on the lesson at hand.
 These lesson plans should also include examples of student writing generated by the writing prompts in the piece.

-[Note: Submissions should include signed permission for use of student writing from the student (if 18 or older) or from a parent/guardian (if the student is under 18).
-Download T&W Permission Form.]
+Note: Permission for use of student writing must be aquired from the student (if 18 or older) or from a parent/guardian (if the student is under 18).
+Download T&W Permission Form.

 The Art of Teaching Writing